 Road accidents, most especially rear-end collisions, are some of the most common occurrences and, most of the time, cause a great deal of damage and injury.
 They are especially hazardous to small and big vehicles, resulting in anything from minor accidents to critical ones.
 This knowledge is essential for avoiding accidents such as rear-end collisions.
-Here are some recommendations that will assist you in avoiding rear-end collisions for light vehicles and Avoiding rear-end collisions - for large vehicles (US).
+Here are some recommendations that will assist you in avoiding rear-end collisions for large vehicles as well as the light ones.

 Tips For Preventing Rear-End Collisions